raynoryip/SimpleDiceGame/README.md

-# SimpleDiceGame
+# SimpleDiceGame(Java)
-A Simple Dice Game with rolling and placing bet from Year 1 Subject
+A Simple Dice Game (GUI) with rolling and placing bet from Year 1 Subject